sham-jadhav03/Review/README.md

 If it rains, the ground gets wet.

 Inference Engine
-The reasoning brain — applies logical rules to deduce new info.
+The reasoning brain applies logical rules to deduce new information.

 Tell()
 Adding new percepts/facts to the KB.

 Ask()
 Querying the KB: “Is the Wumpus in (2,3)?”
 How it works in real-time

 Perceives → tells KB
 KB + inference → new conclusions